Shiska07/Operating-Systems-Projects/Virtual-Office-Hours-Multithreading/README.md

 4. To be fair to both classes the professor is only allowed to help 5 consequtive students from the same section (unless no student from the other section is waiting).
 5. The professor will take a break after helping 10 students.
 6. No student should be waiting outside if he/she meets the requirement to enter. (i.e. No thread starvation)

+The program expects an input file containing information for students where each line has 3 numbers.
+For example:
+1 0 2
+0 0 7
+1 0 5

+The first number refers to the students section (0:A 1:B).
+The second number specifies the time in seconds between the arrival of the current student and the previous student.
+The third number specifies the amount of time(in seconds) the student spends asking questions.

+The program can be compiled in the following way: gcc officehours.c -o officehours -lpthread ./officehours <testfile.txt>